Last Updated: June 2026

 As time goes on, your knowledge should be increasing in the areas of outdoor survival, as well as your skills.
 You should be further advanced in your skills two years from now.

+- How often should I check or update my survival kit?
 It's important to do a regular inventory of the items in your kit.
-At least once a month, take the time to go through your kit, inspecting every item to ensure that they are in good condition and fully useable.
-Replenish those items which have been used and are lacking.
+At least once a month, take the time to go through your kit, inspecting every item to ensure they are in good condition and fully useable.